 Equip that weapon and look closely (you might have to corner the camera against a wall).
 Remove the swirling petal aura, and Pit literally has Viridi's face tattooed on his arm.
 And a heart on the back of his hand.
 Make of that what you will.

-Shocking Swerve: There are quite a few unexpected twists, such as Hades being the one behind everything, Pyrrhon taking over the Aurum (and then another immediate one as it the Aurum take over Pyrrhon), Pit getting trapped in the Ring of Chaos for three years, Palutena becoming brainwashed and becoming the enemy of mankind, Pandora returning to life and becoming an Action Girl, and the real Medusa not being dead after all.
+Shocking Swerve: There are quite a few unexpected twists, such as Hades being the one behind everything, aliens with no allegiance to Hades or anyone else attacking the planet out of nowhere, Pyrrhon taking over the those aliens (and then another immediate one as they take over Pyrrhon), Pit getting trapped in the Ring of Chaos for three years, Palutena becoming brainwashed and becoming the enemy of mankind, Viridi picking up Palutena's slack and helping Pit despite being an enemy of mankind, Pandora returning to life and becoming an Action Girl, and the real Medusa not being dead after all.
 Whew.

 Hades tries this on Pit in Chapter 23.
 When Pit calls him out on eating souls and removing them from existence, saying they can't move on or be reincarnated, Hades makes a pretty convincing argument on why reincarnation is no different than being removed from existence.
 Pit's reply is "I... uh...
 Eating souls isn't right!"